una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 ![Service worker can be used in Chrome, Safari, Opera, and Samsung internet](../images/posts/save-for-offline/serviceworker-caniuse.jpg)
 <small>While <a href="https://jakearchibald.github.io/isserviceworkerready/">service worker support</a> is still missing in Safari and Edge, they seem to be [working on it](https://jakearchibald.github.io/isserviceworkerready/#request).
 Also be aware that for service worker [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache), some versions of browsers support different versions of cache than others.</small>

 You likely already have a few service worker caches saved in your browser.
 To see them, navigate to to `chrome://serviceworker-internals` in Chrome, or `about:debugging` in Firefox.
+This is where you can see your list of service workers and work with them (no pun intended), such as if you need to unregister one while debugging.
 You'll see something like:

 ![What service worker looks like in the background](../images/posts/save-for-offline/sw-view.jpg)